Are VPNs Legal to Use? (Hint: It Depends Where You Are)

 Bottom line

-But keep in mind that any illegal online activities would still be considered illegal with the use of a VPN.
-Downloading copyrighted material and engaging in certain activities on the dark web are illegal in the U.S. Learn how to stay safe online to help improve your online security.
+However, keep in mind that any illegal online activities using a VPN would still be considered illegal.
+Downloading copyrighted material and engaging in certain activities on the dark web are illegal in the U.S.

 Editorial Rating